 How is the course structured?

-We start with a series of workshops modelled around big ideas that give you a critical and contextual understanding of the world of art and design.
+We start with a series of skills-based workshops modelled around big ideas that give you a critical and contextual understanding of the world of art and design.
 This is designed to support you gain a broader understanding of whether you see yourself as a fine artist or designer and the type of work you like to made and themes/concepts you want to explore.

 Component 1 | Personal Investigation (60%)